 If you want to create a separate directory location for all your saved Profiles, navigate to a chosen directory location for the Profile via a Save dialog, specify an appropriate Profile name, select Save, and then close the open Save dialog.

-selectthe following figure (figure 29)Selectopen29o
+5.4 Create Capabilities File

+Capabilities Files are used to filter Test Cases using a more granular description of the desired Test Cases.
+Capabilities Files can be used to filter Test Cases on the PTM Service and PTM CLI.

+To create a capability file

+On the PTM Service header pane, select the linked Capabilities tab to display the Capabilities page as shown in the following figure (figure 29).

+Select the New Capabilities File button on the top right corner of the page.
+The Create Capabilities File form will open as shown in figure 29.

+Enter a Capabilities File name

+Select appropriate Test Suite

+Enter Capabilities File description (optional)